 Jeff Peck is 68th Assembly District CandidateNote: The 68th District includes parts of Chippewa, Eau Claire, Trempealeau, Clark, and Jackson Counties.
 The current representative is Republican Kathy Bernier.
 Click here for a detailed map of district (large download)

-I have formed an exploratory committee to examine the viability of my candidacy for the 68th Assembly seat.
+I announce my candidacy for the 68th Assembly seat.
 Through long-standing traditions learned from the Peck family, a family that has lived, worked, and served the people of this area and the state for five generations, I appreciate not only the satisfaction but also the challenges and the obligation of public service.
 In addition to family traditions, personal life experiences prepared me to take on the challenges of the Assembly.
 As an active member in Peck Farms, I help ensure the continuation of a successful family business.
 I am also an independent small business owner, having started an adult family home, ImPeckable Care.
-In service to our nation, I was a member of the Wisconsin Army National Guard for over six years, including serving in Iraq as a non-commissioned officer for 10 ½ months with a cavalry scout unit.
+In service to our nation, I was a member of the Wisconsin Army National Guard for over six years, including serving in Iraq as a non-commissioned officer for 10 months with a cavalry scout unit.

-My driving force in forming an exploratory committee and seeking this candidacy is seeing Wisconsin return to governing cooperatively by representing the interests of all its people equally.
-I want to help the State value its natural resources, its agriculture, and its businesses.
-Also I hope to lead an effort that we all work together by advocating for open-minded discussion and solution-oriented compromise; I would make this a high priority.
-Wisconsin has much work to be done and I know that I am ready to do whatever I can to accomplish that work in Madison on behalf on my constituents in the 68th District and for the rest of the State of Wisconsin.
+My driving force in seeking this candidacy is seeing Wisconsin return to governing cooperatively by representing the interests of all its people equally.
+I want to help the state value its natural resources, its agriculture, and its businesses Also I hope to lead an effort that we all work together by advocating for open-minded discussion and solution-oriented compromise; I would make this a high priority.
+Wisconsin has much work to be done and I know that I am ready to do whatever I can to accomplish that work in Madison on behalf on my constituents in the 68th District and for the rest of the state of Wisconsin.